Shafiqul Ghani Swapan: Career

-In 1979, on the 10th of May, he won the by-election in Rangpur-1 (the current Nilphamari-1 constituency) as the candidate of the Bangladesh Nationalist Party, after the seat was left vacant due to the passing of his father, Mashiur Rahman.
-On January 1, 1986, when the Jatiya Party (E) was formed, he was a founding member and made the Organizing Secretary of the party.
+On 10 May 1979, he won the by-election in what was then Rangpur-1 (the current Nilphamari-1 constituency) as the candidate of the Bangladesh Nationalist Party (BNP), after the seat was left vacant due to the death of his father, Mashiur Rahman.
+On 1 January 1986, when the Jatiya Party (E) was formed, he was a founding member and made the organizing secretary of the party.
 Later that year, during the general election, he ran in both the Rangpur-3 and Nilphamari-1 constituencies as the Jatiya Party (E) candidate, going on to win both seats.
-Consequently, in line with the constitution, he surrendered the Nilphamari-1 seat (triggering a by-election in the constituency) and went on to represent Rangpur Sadar (Rangpur-3) in parliament, once again becoming a Member of Parliament.
+Consequently, in line with the constitution, he surrendered the Nilphamari-1 seat (triggering a by-election in the constituency) and went on to represent Rangpur Sadar (Rangpur-3) in parliament.

-From the mid to late 1980s, Swapan served as a Cabinet Member of President Ershad's Jatiya Party (E) government, holding many different portfolios.
-Throughout this period, he was made responsible for the Ministry of Youth and Sports (1984-1985), Ministry of Civil Aviation and Tourism (1985-1986), and the Ministry of Housing and Public Works (1986-1988).
-During this time, he also briefly served as the State Minister of Defence.
+From the mid to late 1980s, Swapan served as a cabinet member of President Ershad's Jatiya Party (E) government, holding many different portfolios.
+Throughout this period, he was made responsible for the Ministry of Youth and Sports (1984–1985), Ministry of Civil Aviation and Tourism (1985–1986), and the Ministry of Housing and Public Works (1986–1988).

+During this time, he also briefly served as the state minister of Defence and state minister for labour and employment.

 In December 2006, he revived the Bhashani branch of the National Awami Party (NAP) as Bangladesh National Awami Party-Bangladesh NAP, the party had been dissolved in the late 70s after his father, Mashiur Rahman, joined the Nationalist Front (later BNP) with a large portion of the party.
 Swapan led the party as its chairman until his death.
 After his death, his eldest son, Jebel Rahman Ghaani, was elected the chairman of the party.

 Death

-Swapan passed away on the 23rd of August, 2009 in a hospital in Dhaka, Bangladesh.
+Swapan died on 23 August 2009 in a hospital in Dhaka, Bangladesh.
 His janaza (funeral prayer) was held at the South Plaza of the Jatiya Sangsad Bhaban (National Parliament House) after which he was taken to his ancestral home in Dimla, Nilphamari where another janaza was held before he was finally laid to rest at his family graveyard in Dimla.